LeoPradilla/FitSleep/README.md

 ### Key Takeaways

-One of the main objectives of this project was to derive interesting insights from my Fitbit Data, mainly to assess how I'm doing and what areas need improvement.
+<p align="justify">One of the main objectives of this project was to derive interesting insights from my Fitbit Data, mainly to assess how I'm doing and what areas need improvement.
 From the data, I found that, surprisingly, moving to Canada has had a minor impact on my sleep quality and duration, but the number of calories burned, probably due to winter and being busy with work and college, has decreased by 22%.
-One final insight is that the days that I don't exercise have a small negative impact on the time I spend sleeping.
+One final insight is that the days that I don't exercise have a small negative impact on the time I spend sleeping.</p>

 Areas of improvement:

 - Improve my sleep quality by having a fix schedule, removing electronic devices from my room and avoiding sedentarism.
 - Having new goals for my physical activitis will be better.
 Setting a goal of working out at least three times per weeks and, now that summer is here, going for an outdoor run on the weekends.

-Exploring my Fitbit data was both fun and insightful, as it allowed me to gain a deeper understanding of my physical activity levels, sleep patterns, and overall health.
+<p align="justify">Exploring my Fitbit data was both fun and insightful, as it allowed me to gain a deeper understanding of my physical activity levels, sleep patterns, and overall health.
 The data also allowed me to identify patterns and trends in my activity levels, which I could use to set new goals and make adjustments to my daily routine.
-Overall, exploring my Fitbit data was a valuable experience that has motivated me to stay active and prioritize my health and well-being.
+Overall, exploring my Fitbit data was a valuable experience that has motivated me to stay active and prioritize my health and well-being.</p>